syntapy/civiform/universal-application-tool-0.0.1/app/views/style/README.md

 This puts one constraint on how you can use methods in `StyleUtils.java`

-- *When calling any method from the `StyleUtils` class, the argument(s) to that method must be a direct call to a field in the style definition files (Styles.java, BaseStyles.java, ReferenceClasses.java).
-For example you can call `StyleUtils.responsiveMedium(Styles.MT_5, Styles.MB_2)` for any number of arguments, but you cannot do `String a = Styles.MT_5; String b = Styles.MB_2; StyleUtils.responsiveMedium(a, b)` or the like*.
-So no setting styles with loops, though there probably isn't a use case for those anyways
+- *When calling any public method from the `StyleUtils` class except for `joinStyles(..)`, the argument(s) to that method must be a direct call to a field in (Styles.java or ReferenceClasses.java).
+	For example you can call `StyleUtils.responsiveMedium(Styles.MT_5, Styles.MB_2)` for any number of arguments, but you cannot do
+	`StyleUtils.responsiveMedium(BaseStyles.XYZ)`, or passing `Styles.XYZ` value as a variable*

 Also, if not obvious already, *fields in any styles definition files which are assigned with string literals can only have uppercase letters,
 	numbers, and underscores.* In other words, they should match the /[0-9A-Z_]+/ regular expression, otherwise they will not